tomkuku/SwiftDatastore/README.md

 ### What is SwiftDatastore and why should I use it?
 `SwiftDatastore` is a wrapper to CoreData.
 It has been created to add opportunity to use `CoreData` methods and objects in easy way.
 For example to store value of person's age in CoreData's datamodel we need to choose Int16-64 but then in code we want use this property in easy way - as Int so every time we need to convert it to Int what is uncomfortable.

-`SwiftDatastore` has set of `PropertyWrappers` which allow you for get and set value without converting types manually every time.
-You decide what type you want, SwiftDatastore do the rest for you.
+`SwiftDatastore` has set of `PropertyWrappers` which allow you for getting and setting value without converting types manually every time.
+You decide what type you want, `SwiftDatastore` does the rest for you.

 `SwiftDatastore` also has wide set of prepared generic methods so you don't need to make any own implementations.
-Full list of method is below.
+What is import each method is tested ✅.
+Full list of methods is below.

 Just try it 😊!